gmescudero/HumanArmKinematicsROS/README.md

 # HumanArmKinematicsROS
-Package to contain Human Arm Kinematics library into a ROS pack
+Package to contain Human Arm Kinematics library into a ROS pack.

+The pack requires some sumbmodules so use ```git clone --recurse-submodules``` to clone the repository

 ## Open Zen library for LPMS IMU sensors
 The OpenZen library is required for some functionality in the package.
 To install it use the following command: